HAWAI’I ISLAND: 808.323.2664

 - Family Supportive Services

-Any child (4-17 years of age) referred as a victim of sexual abuse on the Island of O’ahu.
+Any child (4-17 years of age) referred as a victim of sexual abuse on O’ahu and Hawai’i Island.
 Child sexual abuse to be defined as: any sexual act with a child performed by an adult or an older child.
 Inclusive but not limited to: sexual touching of any part of the body clothed or unclothed; penetrative sex inclusive or oral; encouraging a child to engage in sexual activity; engaging in a sexual activity in front of a child; engaging a child in pornorgraphy; engaging a child in the solicitation of prostitution.

 This product was produced by Child & Family Service and supported by grant number 2016-VA-GX-0063 awarded by the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice through the State of Hawaii Department of the Attorney General.
 The opinions, findings, and conclusions or recommendations expressed in this product are those of the contributors and do not necessarily represent the official position or policies of the State of Hawaii Department of the Attorney General or the U.S. Department of Justice.